 - The classification of competitors who are present is made by the Jury - U621.2 Except for events for which an alternate method has been approved, seed points shall be used for the classification of competitors.
-If a competitor does not appear in the last valid seed points list, or does not supply a confirmation of national points issued by U.S. Ski & Snowboard, he shall be assigned to that group of competitors without points. - 621.3 The starting order of the competitors in all alpine competitions is determined by their seed points (DH, SL, GS and SG).
+If a competitor does not appear in the last valid seed points list, or does not supply a confirmation of national points issued by U.S. Ski & Snowboard, he shall be assigned to that group of competitors without points. - U621.3 Except for events for which an alternate method has been approved, the starting order of the competitors in all alpine competitions is determined by their seed points (DH, SL, GS and SG).
 A first group of maximum the 15 best competitors present regardless of affiliation will be drawn.